Internships for College & High School Students

 Undergraduate internships are open to individuals enrolled in an undergraduate program of study at the time of application.
-The number of positions available varies from year to year based on faculty involvement and funding; 6-10 students are selected to participate in this summer program.
+The number of positions available varies from year to year based on faculty involvement and funding; typically 6-10 undergraduate students are selected to participate.
 High School internships are open to New York State residents age 16 or older as of June 20th.
-The number of positions available varies from 1-3 depending of funding for a given year.
-At least one position will be filled by a resident of Otsego County, NY.
+The number of positions available varies from 1-3, with at least one position awarded to a resident of Otsego County, NY.
 Students from locales outside of Otsego County are encouraged to apply, though must be prepared to arrange housing for themselves.

 A typical day as an intern: 8:00am organizational meeting at the BFS Main Lab to coordinate daily activities, equipment and vehicle needs, etc. Daily activities depend on the research needs of faculty, staff and interns.
 Some days students will work on their own projects, other days they will be helping faculty/other interns who need additional assistance.
 Over the course of the summer all will experience a mix of field work (fisheries surveys, plant surveys, water sampling, etc.), laboratory analyses (e.g. water chemistry, zooplankton ID, fish dissection), data analysis, writing, and many other things.
 If samples were collected in the field, they must be processed or prepared for storage upon return to the lab.
 The work day generally ends at 4:00pm.

 A weekly seminar is held Mondays at 3:00pm (day/time subject to change).
 The first few seminars will include presentations by BFS faculty and staff, covering topics related to the ecology of Otsego Lake and the hydrology of its watershed.
 Each intern will give a 10-20 minute presentation to the group detailing their research project(s).